Dhairya2908/VCO/README.md

 # Conclusions
-- The circuit built was up to mark and expextaitions.
+- The circuit built was up to mark and expectaitions.
 - Frequency range came out to be much higher and wider than expected.
 - Highest frequency was much higher when compared to 180nm impementation of same circuit.
-- Learnt many many new things through this design and implemntation.
+- Learned many many new things through this design and implementation.
 # Challenges Faced
 - Initially circuit was not oscillating, so to make the circuit oscillate, some initial condition(setup - Convergence Aids - select the output you want) need to be set for making it operating in a loop, otherwise it will simply show a contant value.
 # Future Work
 - Frequency and FFT plots of the circuit need to be plotted.
-- Noise analyisis is not done and phase noise is not calculated.
+- Noise analysis is not done and phase noise is not calculated.
 - Supply voltage was fixed at 1.5 V. Need to reduce it and make it down to 1V.
 - Area estimation and layout remains